compose-x/compose-x-labs/iot/mosquitto-on-edge/README.rst

 .. attention::

-    Make sure you are storing these into a secure, non public bucket.
+    Make sure you are storing these in a secure, non-public bucket.

 One could implement a renewal with a new certificate at each new container creation, but the implications of doing that aren't clear at this point, so just following the least path of resistance.
 Also, that allows us to do all the